giefortuna-bbc/pr-cleanup/README.md

 1. Visit any GitHub Pull Request page.
 2. Deployment messages with the rocket icon will be hidden automatically.
+3. Click on the icon to toggle the extension on/off

 ### Contributing